American Bulldog Health Issues

 American Bulldogs are predisposed to several health conditions including hip dysplasia, cherry eye, allergies.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Size 60-120 lbs and expected lifespan 10-12 yrs; the American Bulldog comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 The American Bulldog's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Health Predisposition Summary: American Bulldogs show higher-than-average incidence of hip dysplasia, cherry eye, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.